- Australia Intro

 A short drive from the campground with the tawny frogmouths, we pulled over again.
 Twenty feet off the road, Chris pointed to a fascinating structure made of twigs tucked under the overhanging limbs of a leafless shrub.
 He explained, “This is an old bower, probably made by a Great Bowerbird, native to Australia and one of eight bowerbird species found on the continent.
 The bird that built this bower has moved on, but this is a good example of the kind of structure this species builds.”

 The bower consisted of many twigs about eight to ten inches long.
 The male bowerbird that built this enclosure had stabbed the sticks into the soil to form two thick sides about three feet long.
 Chris explained that if a bowerbird doesn’t like the way a particular twig is oriented, he pulls it out and stabs it in the dirt again, rearranging each stick until it is perfect in his eyes.
 The tops of the twig tips touched, forming a tall, narrow, inverted V-shaped tunnel.
-On each side of the tunnel’s mouth the bowerbird placed bits of plants, small rocks, and pieces of plastic.
+On each side of the tunnel’s mouth the bowerbird placed bits of plants, small rocks, and sometimes pieces of plastic.
 On this particular bower, everything on the left side was white and on the right side, red.
-Later, I learned that all species of bowerbirds are known for their abilities to construct ornate bowers, even decorating them by chewing up fruits and mixing the juice with their saliva to create a “paint.”
-For example, Satin Bowerbirds have blue-black plumage, so they create bowers using blue objects in order to highlight their own blue attributes.
+Later, I learned that all species of bowerbirds are known for their unique and ornate bowers, even decorating them by chewing up fruits and mixing the juice with their saliva to create a “paint.”
+Satin Bowerbirds have a different specialty.
+They have blue-black plumage, so they create bowers using blue objects in order to highlight their own blue attributes.

 Bowers are not nests, but are considered “bachelor pads” used to attract females for mating, but not chick rearing.
-A male will return to his old bower year after year to repair it and collect fresh decorations that might also include berries, flower petals, string, live insects, coins, nails, straws, and an assortment of other human-made, colorful objects that he determines will attract a female.
+A male will return to his old bower year after year to repair it and collect fresh decorations.
+He might use berries, flower petals, string, live insects, even coins, nails, straws, and an assortment of other human-made, colorful objects that he determines will attract a female.

 “Bowerbirds eat mostly fruit that is usually easy to find,” Chris noted.
 “Sadly, the bird that built this bower probably had to abandon it due to the drought that has plagued Queensland for several years.
 There’s less food here now, so this one must have moved to where there’s more to eat.”